Khaydhar ibn Kawus al-Afshin: Early years

 According to most of the sources, al-Ma'mun's heir, Al-Mu'tasim seconded high-ranking officers to serve under him and ordered exceptionally large salaries, expense allowances, and rations for him.
 In 831-833, Afshin suppressed uprisings throughout Egypt.
 On 2 June 832 Afshin succeeded in taking Bima in Egypt.
 The town surrendered to Afshin following his advice that al-Ma'mun promised safe conduct.

 Afshin and Babak

-In 835, Caliph al-Mu'tasim appointed Afshin as governor of Adharbayjan to fight against Babak Khorramdin, leader of anti-Islamic neo-Mazdakite Persian movement of the Khurramites.
+In 835, Caliph al-Mu'tasim appointed Afshin as governor of Adharbayjan to fight against Babak Khorramdin, leader of neo-Mazdakite Persian movement of the Khurramites.

 After a fierce resistance by Babak's army, Afshin eventually defeated it and captured Babak's castle of Bazz in August 837.
 Ya'qubi (Tarikh II, 579) records Afshin freeing 7,600 Arab prisoners from this fortress and he destroyed the castle.
 The Khurramite leader went into hiding under the protection of a local Christian prince Sahl ibn-Sunbat who later turned him into Afshin.
 In return for Afshin's achievements, the caliph rewarded him with the governorship of Sind in addition to that of Armenia and Adharbayjan.